App of the Week: Manalyzer

 Both sets feature an inline three button remote on the cord that can control select iPod and iPhone models, and includes a microphone that lets you record voice memos with select iPod models and answer calls with select iPhone models.
 With the inline remote, you can control volume level as well as play, pause, forward and back functions.
 This handy feature adds nice value, particularly if you own Apple products.

 You can’t go wrong with the Denon headphones, and if you really want to enjoy your new music gadgets, check out our Bullz-Eye music reviews as well for some great new music suggestions.

-Posted in: Gadgets, Lifestyle, Music, New Stuff, Stuff to Buy
+Posted in: Gadgets, Lifestyle, Music, Stuff to Buy

-Tags: Acoustic Optimizer system, AH-C560R review, AH-D510R review, Apple, Denon, Denon AH-C560R, Denon AH-D510R, Denon Headphones, headphones, Hybrid Metal Housing, In-Ear Headphone, ipad, iPod, Mobile Elite series, music players, Over-Ear Headphone
+Tags: AH-C560R review, AH-D510R review, Apple, Denon, Denon AH-C560R, Denon AH-D510R, Denon Headphones, headphones, Hybrid Metal Housing, In-Ear Headphone, ipad, iPod, Mobile Elite series, music players, Over-Ear Headphone

 Get your PowerPak for mobile power

 Everyone has been there.
 You’re on a plane and your iPod runs out of juice.
 You’re on the road and your phone dies.
 If you don’t have access to an outlet you’re screwed.

 One option everyone should consider is having a mobile power source that you keep in your bag or briefcase, and the PowerPak is a nice option.
 We tested it out and were pretty happy with the results.
 Charge it when you charge your phone, and you can feel confident when you hit the road that you have a backup power source if you find yourself in a tough spot.